build-canaries/nevergreen/README.md

 ## How to run

-If your CI server is publishing it's cctray on the web you can use [http://nevergreen.herokuapp.com](http://nevergreen.herokuapp.com)
+If your CI server is publishing it's cctray.xml on the web you don't need to install anything.
+You can just use [http://nevergreen.herokuapp.com](http://nevergreen.herokuapp.com).

 If you'd like to run it yourself then you can run the jar file: